Want to see a meteor shower? How about the International Space Station, a planet, the Northern Lights, or the Milky Way?

 This park on Manitoulin Island is Canada’s first and only commercial Dark Sky Preserve, designated in 2009.
 Accessibly via the Chi Cheemaun ferry dock in South Baymouth or the Little Current Swing Bridge, it’s a 6-hour drive northwest of Toronto or 2 hours southwest of Sudbury.
 Under ideal conditions, you can view 7.5+ magnitude stars (which means they’re really clear and bright!).
 This off-grid venue, sited in a hardwood forest, has an open field that allows for 360-degree viewing.
 It’s open spring through fall for camping (including bunkie and tipi accommodations) and offers dark-sky events like a Perseid Meteor Shower Night, Perseid Night Hikes, Stargazing Night Hikes and Astronomy Nights.
 Daytime activities include a ninja course, mini putt and hiking.

-More info on Manitoulin Eco Park Dark Sky Preserve
+For more info on Manitoulin Eco Park Dark Sky Preserve visit:

 These two national sites—one mostly land, the other mostly water—are also Dark Sky Preserves.
 Bruce Peninsula National Park is located on the tip of a Georgian Bay Peninsula, near Tobermory.
 It offers lots of opportunities for night sky viewing at camping sites as well as year-round yurt accommodations.
 Under a 2021/22 pilot project, it’s open for the winter (including winter camping) with limited services.
 In spring, summer and fall it’s a natural playground with lots of swimming, exploring the coastline, hiking, bouldering and canoeing and kayaking.
 Just to the northwest of Bruce Peninsula National Park is Fathom Five National Marine Park.
 Also ideal for stargazing, other popular attractions include dive sites for 22 shipwrecks in Lake Huron, intriguing rock formations and backcountry camping and hiking on Flowerpot Island.
 Both are about a 4-hour drive from Toronto or 8 hours from Ottawa.

-More info on Bruce Peninsula National Park and Fathom Five Dark Sky Preserves
+For more info on Bruce Peninsula National Park and Fathom Five Dark Sky Preserves visit:

 Tips for success